Skip to content

 Vision

-We envision a future where nearly every research article is delivered as part of a single-button reproducible compendium (or "repro pack").
+We envision a future where reliable and impactful knowledge is created 10x faster than it is today.
+In this future nearly every research article is delivered as part of a single-button reproducible compendium (or "repro pack").
 That is, all primary artifacts like source code and raw data are available, and all secondary artifacts like figures and article PDFs can be produced with a single command.

 The single-button reproducible future.